ayush-prataps/vidhi-regtech-engine/DEMO_SCRIPT.md

 ---

-### Beat 2: Regulatory Translation, Precision & Recall (1:00 – 2:00)
+### Beat 2: Regulatory Translation, Precision & Scoped Evaluation (1:00 – 2:00)

-**Screen Action**: Open `RESULTS.md` or terminal view showing `npm run eval`.
+**Screen Action**: Open `RESULTS.md` or terminal view showing `npx tsx scripts/compute-precision.ts`.

 **Voiceover Script**:
 > "Vidhi does not use naive text chunking.
 Our chunking engine parses multi-level dotted clause headers — like `20.2.2.` or `17.4.` — preserving exact citation boundaries.
 >
 > We then run a structured extraction pipeline powered by Groq LLM API.
 The model is strictly instructed: *Extract only explicit, grounded obligations.
 Never infer or invent a rule.*
 >
-> <!-- NEW --> Crucially, we evaluated Vidhi against SEBI's official Reporting Requirements ground-truth table.
-Vidhi achieved **100.0% Scoped Recall** and **92.0% Extraction Precision** (manually reviewed by the author against verbatim source clause text across all 114 obligations).
-Every single reporting requirement listed by SEBI was independently discovered and cited by our pipeline.
+> <!-- REVISED FOR HONESTY & INTEGRITY --> Across our ingested focus chapters (Sections 17, 20, 21, 71, 72), Vidhi extracted 114 total operational obligations at **92.0% Extraction Precision** (manually evaluated against source clause text).
+Within these ingested chapters, Vidhi achieved **100% Scoped Recall**, discovering and citing the in-scope reporting obligation listed in SEBI's official ground-truth table.
 >
 > <!-- NEW --> Furthermore, Vidhi maintains a dedicated, append-only **Audit Trail** at `/audit` that logs all evidence attachments and status changes with immutable timestamps."